albertogallini/txn_engine/Readme.md

 - **ERROR_TX_ALREADY_DISPUTED**: If a dispute is attempted on an already disputed transaction.
 - **ERROR_TX_NOT_DISPUTED**: If a resolve or chargeback is attempted on a non-disputed transaction.

 #### Memory Efficiency

-The engine is designed to be memory efficient, processing transactions in batches and estimating memory usage to ensure scalability even with large datasets.
+The engine is designed to be memory efficient, processing transactions in batches (through buffering the input csv stream) and estimating memory usage to ensure scalability even with large datasets.

-This schema provides an overview of the components and their interactions, offering insight into the architecture and functionality of the transaction engine.
+#### Concurrency Management
+In spite of `main.rs` implementing a single process that reads sequentially from an input CSV stream, the internal `Engine` is designed to support concurrent input transaction streams.
+Incorporating `DashMap` into the `Engine` struct for managing `accounts` and `transaction_log` provides a concurrent, thread-safe hash map implementation that significantly enhances our system's performance and scalability. <u>By allowing multiple threads to read or write to different entries simultaneously without explicit locking, `DashMap` reduces lock contention: Instead of locking the entire map or individual entries, `DashMap` uses fine-grained locking internally, reducing contention when many threads are accessing different parts of the data map.
+It improves memory efficiency, and simplifies our codebase, making it easier to manage concurrent operations across potentially thousands of client transactions</u>.
+This choice supports the goal of creating a high-throughput, low-latency transaction processing system that can scale with demand, all while maintaining code maintainability.

 #### Generalizing Disputes:
 - Deposits: When disputing a deposit, you would move the disputed amount from available to held.
 This keeps the total the same since you're just reallocating the funds.